-After years of different schemes, plans, programmes ,welfare activities by Govt.
-(Central and state) as well as various agencies, the desired level of education and socio-economic development for the tribal have not yet been achieved .The finding of the present study definitely throw new light on this and assist in between abridging the gap planning implementation.
+After years of different schemes, plans, programmed, welfare activities by Govt.
+(Central and state) as well as various agencies, the desired level of education and socio-economic development for the tribal have not yet been achieved .The finding of the present study definitely throw new light on this and assist in planning the between abridging gap and implementation.
 Suggestions and recommendations given after the research findings will definitely enlighten the policy makers and social activities for the overall developmental work for tribal in the state.